 Surge: COVID-19 cases continue to strain hospital and medical resources across the country.
-In Arizona, 60% of all hospital patients have COVID-19 infection.
-Hospital bed availability: Regular beds: 8%; Intensive care beds: 8%.
+Arizona Hospital bed availability: General beds: 9% (49% of general inpatients have COVID-19); Intensive care beds: 8% (57% of ICU patients have COVID-19).

 TON Executive Order 2020-09 implemented on 12/2/20, further limits gatherings, continues to enforce a nighttime curfew, and enforces other policies to reduce the spread of COVID-19.
 Gatherings appear to be the primary cause of outbreaks on the Nation.